On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-\begin{theorem} Assume the hypotheses of Theorem \ref{thm:char0} for a closed 4-manifold, and let $p$ be an odd integer.
-Suppose that the order of the torsion subgroup $\#\mathcal{T}$ is relatively prime to $p$.
-Then

-If $p$ is prime, and the 4-manifold has instead a homology 3-sphere boundary $Y$, then the same inequality holds upon adding to the left side $h_p(Y)$, Fr\o yshov's instanton invariant defined over $\Z/p$. \end{theorem}
+Furthermore, if $p$ is prime, and the 4-manifold has instead a homology 3-sphere boundary $Y$, then the same inequality holds upon adding to the left side $h_p(Y)$, Fr\o yshov's instanton invariant defined over $\Z/p$.
 The modifications needed to deduce the case with a homology 3-sphere boundary from the closed 4-manifold case are completely analogous to those in \cite{froyshov-inequality}.
-Further, we have:\\
+However, $e_0(\mathcal{L})\geqslant e_p(\mathcal{L})$, and the following shows that we do not improve upon what is already known from Theorem \ref{thm:char0}.

-\begin{prop} Let $p$ be odd.
+\begin{prop} Let $p\in \Z$ be odd.
 Then $N_\beta^p(g)\geqslant \lceil g/2 \rceil$.
 Equality holds if $p$ is prime and $p>g$. \end{prop}